saiyam911/learning-library/workshops/cloud-native-devops-workshop/accs-dhcs-twitter/README.md

 ### Infrastructure setup steps ###

-+ Setup a Cassandra cluster using Oracle Datahub Cloud console and bootstrap Cassandra (keyspace and table)
++ Setup a Cassandra cluster using Oracle Datahub Cloud console and bootstrap Cassandra (keyspace and table).
+In this lab, the Cassandra cluster is already setup - you do not have to create one.
 + Create a Twitter app which provides us with the required authentication tokens
 + Prepare the code for deployment to Application Container Cloud Service taking the environment variables into consideration

 #### Provision Cassandra on Oracle Data Hub Cloud ####

-Even though today in this lab, we will be using a pre-provisioned Data Hub instance, here are the steps to set it up.
+Today in this lab, we will be using a pre-provisioned Data Hub instance.
+The details of the instance are available [here](https://github.com/dvukmano/learning-library/blob/master/workshops/cloud-native-devops-workshop/accs-dhcs-twitter/artifacts/dhcs-instance.md).
+Please note that the following steps in this section are only for your knowledge, you do not have to setup the Data Hub instance.

 + Login to [Oracle Public Cloud](https://cloud.oracle.com/home).
 Navigate to Data Hub using the Dashboard or the Navigation Menu on the top left corner of the page.